Landscape of the Four Seasons

 - San Francisco Asian Art Museum of San Francisco

-- ink and gold on paper
+- ink, gold paint on washi paper

 The life of Shikibu Terutada had been covered in mystery, but the recent researches show that he was active in the Kamakura area in Kanto, or eastern Japan in the mid-16th century.
 He is thought to have established his own painting style through the study of the style of the painting circles in Kamakura including Chuan Shinko and Shōkei in the-mid Muromachi period, and later the one of Kanto branch of the Kano school.